Schur--Weyl Equivalences for Wreath Product Superalgebras: The Schur--Weyl Equivalence

 \subsection{Sharpness of the Bound}

 Given that the equivalence of categories holds when $n\geq d$ in the classical (i.e., $A= \k$) case, we could ask if the bound $n \geq d+1$ here is an artifact of the proof.
 The following example shows this is not the case.
-A similar claim was made for $A=\k [t^{\pm 1}]$ in \cite{Flicker}.
+A similar observation about the bound was made for $A=\k [t^{\pm 1}]$ in \cite{Flicker}.